 It is vital to use an exfoliating product that unclogs the pore and helps dead skin cells shed more easily.
 A BHA exfoliant with active salicylic acid removes dead skin cells, cleansing the inside of the pores.
 BHA also has anti-inflammatory properties and eliminates bacteria that might cause pimples.
-Resist Weightless 2% BHA Body Treatment and Clear Exfoliating Body Spray 2% BHA are products with a proven effect on skin that is prone to keratosis pilaris.
+2% BHA Body Spot Exfoliant is a product with a proven effect on skin that is prone to keratosis pilaris.

 If your skin is prone to keratosis pilaris and does not respond well to salicylic acid, you can use an AHA exfoliant instead or combine or alternate AHA and BHA products.
 While AHA is great for removing dead skin cells, it cannot penetrate into the pore.
 To control skin with keratosis pilaris, you must continue to exfoliate.
 If you stop, the bumps will come back.
 Sometimes you will need to experiment for a while to find the right frequency of use and determine which exfoliant works best.
 Some people will need to use it twice a day, others once a day.